 Risk Description Mitigation Financial The financial risks faced by the Company include the ability to cover working capital needs, raise sufficient funds to support the Company through to profitability and failure to secure further contracts.
 The process of winning major contracts is typically protracted and the Company operates in a competitive environment.
 This means the Company often faces significant uncertainties in its cash flow.
-The board addresses financial uncertainties by monitoring actual performance against internal projections and responding to significant variances.
+The Board addresses financial uncertainties by monitoring actual performance against internal projections and responding to significant variances.
 The Company also employs tight cost controls across the business and has from time to time raised funds from investors.
 The Company seeks to ensure cash availability for working capital purposes and to reduce credit risk arising from cash and short-term deposits with banks and other financial institutions by holding deposits with an institution with a medium grade credit rating or better.
-In July 2023 the Company completed a fundraise of £380k gross to support expansion including into the related biostatistics field and for the purposes of working capital.
+In July 2024 the Company completed a fundraise of £406k gross to support expansion of the core modelling and simulation service-line, continued development of biostatistics capability and continued development of its personalised medicine software.
 Regulation Changes The Company's customers are predominately pharmaceutical companies who require outsourced quantitative pharmacology and computational biology services.
 There is a risk that the business model is impacted by future changes in regulations in the medical and pharmaceutical industry.
 The Company regularly reviews regulations changes through proactive discussions with key industry officials, professional advisors and regulatory bodies where appropriate.
 Major agencies such as the FDA are actively promoting the use of modelling and simulation and issue advisory papers which set out their thinking.
 Systems & infrastructure The Company is dependent on its IT technical infrastructure and systems for the management of its core operations and research and development programmes.
 Continuity of access to data and integrity of data is maintained through the implementation of a system of data storage, offsite backup and monitoring of key coding and modelling data.
-The company maintains CyberEssentials accreditation of its systems hardware and processes in order to increase resilience vs cyber related attacks and risks.
-Prevailing economic conditions The biotech market has seen a significant reduction in funding from both public and private sources since the beginning of 2022.
+The Company maintains CyberEssentials accreditation of its systems hardware and processes in order to increase resilience vs cyber related attacks and risks.

+Risk Description Mitigation Prevailing economic conditions The biotech market has seen a significant reduction in funding from both public and private sources since the beginning of 2022.
 Publicly listed biotech companies share prices have come under some pressure as a result and our clients' ability to raise capital may be impacted by this as well as adverse sentiment related to energy prices and the war in Ukraine.
-Several projects that were anticipated to be signed in the financial year 2023 were cancelled or delayed.
-It is not possible to say for sure what combination of factors led to this however the Company continues to invest in marketing activities to attract new customers and has been successful in generating repeat business.
-In addition, as noted above, the Company announced its intention to expand its consulting business into the related field of biostatistics consulting which further broadens the base of activity and mitigates the risks of being too narrowly focused.
+Due to the drop in revenues in the financial year 2023, the Company is still to recover back to revenue levels seen previously.
+This primarily is down to the long sale cycles (12+ months) typical of such service business.
+Therefore, efforts made during the year ending June 2022 and start of the following year are only just converting into contracts.
+This is evidenced by this year being a record year for total value of contracts won, whilst only approx. 44% of this total contract value materialising into recognised revenue for the year.